 It is very important to include an incentive aspect as well as a feedback positive in the context of a sustainable mobility game, since this is what will keep participants active and motivated to keep “playing”.

 Solutions based on gamification therefore have great potential in terms of the level of citizens' commitment to sustainable mobility.
 Indeed, it's a concept that's already proven and works well for one simple reason: it turns a boring, repetitive task into a much more fun task.
 For example, the Défi sans auto solo 2020 was able to mobilize more than 950 citizens for a total of 61,400 sustainable km traveled and 10,700 kg of GHG saved.
 The gamification has the power to give a deeper meaning to the daily habits of citizens and the challenges to compete with each other and to excel, while reducing their ecological footprint.

 In the end, is gamification worth it?

-In conclusion, the implementation of initiatives integrating the contribute to the success of the action through a high level of commitment.
-In addition, these allow a concrete positive impact on sustainable mobility and the use of alternative transport.
-The integration of mechanisms relating to play in a context of sustainable development is definitely relevant to fight against the climate emergency and the possibilities of in favor of sustainable mobility are numerous.
+In conclusion, the implementation of gamification initiatives leads to a high level of engagement.
+Furthermore, these initiatives have a concrete and positive impact on sustainable mobility and the use of alternative modes of transport.
+The integration of game-related mechanisms in a sustainable development context is definitely relevant to fight against the climate emergency and the possibilities of gamification in favor of sustainable mobility are numerous.

-It is a strategy that definitely deserves to be exploited more by cities, transport companies and businesses in order to take concrete actions and involve their citizens for a green future.
+It is a strategy that definitely deserves to be further exploited by cities, transport companies and businesses in order to take concrete actions and involve their citizens for a green future.